Eduk7/prototipo-site_pedalar/README.md

-# prot-tipo-site_pedalar
+# prototipo-site_pedalar
-- Imagens no formato pdf do protótipo beta 1 do Pedalar.
+- Imagens no formato png do protótipo beta 1 do Pedalar.